Skip to content

 Revise SKILL.md from failed assertions and transcripts.
 Generalize fixes rather than patching individual cases.
 Rerun in iteration-N+1/ and compare.

-Blind A/B Comparison
+Blind A/B comparison

-1. Generate ~20 trigger queries — 8-10 should-trigger (varied phrasings: casual, formal, implicit) and 8-10 should-not-trigger (near-misses with shared keywords, different intent).
+1. Generate around 20 trigger queries: 8 to 10 that should trigger (varied phrasings — casual, formal, implicit) and 8 to 10 that should not trigger (near-misses with shared keywords but different intent).
 [Source: Skill-creator SKILL.md]

-2. Run the loop — skill-creator scores the current description against the queries and suggests edits that cut false positives and false negatives.
+2. Run the loop: skill-creator scores the current description against the queries and suggests edits that cut false positives and false negatives.

-3. Apply and verify — update the description field in SKILL.md frontmatter and rerun the set.
+3. Apply and verify: update the description field in SKILL.md frontmatter and rerun the set.

 Testing across public document-creation skills improved triggering on 5 of 6.
 [Source: Improving skill-creator]